Bensikrac/kmsgrab-rawvideo/README.md

 # Use Case:
 - Screen capture
 - Screen capture from second Wayland compositor
+- Screen capture on Wayland to OBS using media source to play ffmpeg with FIFO
+- Replay screen to different display
+- Easy access to framebuffer for automations and such

 # Compile:
 Ensure necessary packages installed (wayland-headers, libdrm, libegl, libgl)